 of the L.A.
 Railway Authority.
 Located in the city's historic downtown core at 11th and Broadway, the 10-story Hoxton LA will feature three restaurants,

-multiple bars and a rooftop pool when it opens in early 2019.
+multiple bars and a rooftop pool when it opens in September 2019.

 • L.A.-based Proper Hospitality is making headlines following the purchase of the former L.A.
 Press Club and Case Hotel building and rebranding it into the 148-room Proper Hotel Downtown LA with two restaurants, rooftop swimming and 6,800 square feet of meeting space.
 And just a few blocks from the Palisades Park and beach is the new 271-room Santa Monica Proper, which is embellished with three restaurants, a fitness center, rooftop swimming and 8,000 square feet of meeting space.
 The Santa Monica property is now open, and the downtown hotel is expected to debut this fall.